-After a determination regarding the significance of potential impacts, the lead agency will create one of three environmental review documents.
+After a determination regarding the potential significance of potential impacts, the lead agency will create one of three types of environmental review documents.
 If the project is found to have no significant impacts, a Negative Declaration will be prepared.
 If the project has been modified to mitigate or avoid significant impacts, a Mitigated Negative Declaration will be prepared.
-If the project is found to have significant impacts, an Environmental Impact Report (EIR) will be prepared.
-The EIR will provide the state and local agencies and the general public with detailed information on the potentially significant environmental effects that a proposed project is likely to have, will list ways which the impact or impacts may be minimized, and describe alternatives to the project.
+If the project is found to have potentially significant impacts, or if a detailed analysis of the project's potential impacts is determined to be appropriate, an Environmental Impact Report (EIR) will be prepared.
+The EIR provides the state and local agencies and the general public with detailed information on the potentially significant environmental impacts that a proposed project is likely to have, lists ways which that the impact or impacts may be minimized, and describes alternatives to the project.

-For the Project, Licensee plans to be the Lead Agency for CEQA compliance and anticipates that the SWRCB will be a Responsible Agency for the purpose of issuing a Section 401 Water Quality Certificate for the Project.
+For this Project, Licensee plans to be the Lead Agency for CEQA compliance and anticipates that the SWRCB will be a Responsible Agency under CEQA for the purpose of issuing a Section 401 Water Quality Certificate for the Project.

-4.2.4 California Wild and Scenic Rivers Act (Public Resources Code § 5093.50 et seq.)
+4.2.4 California Wild and Scenic Rivers Act (Public Resources Code §§ 5093.50 et seq.)

 The California Wild and Scenic Rivers Act was enacted in 1972 to preserve designated rivers possessing extraordinary scenic, recreation, fishery, or wildlife values.
 Like the federal Act, the State Act provides protection for a river or river segment to remain free flowing, and allows for the construction of water diversion facilities only if the Resources Secretary determines that the facility is needed to supply domestic water to local residents and that the facility will not adversely affect the river's free-flowing condition and natural character.
 The Act requires State and local agencies to exercise their existing powers consistent with the Act's policies and provisions.
-Initially the Act required the implementation of a management plan for each river or river segment designated as Wild and Scenic, but the amendments of 1982 eliminated the requirement, instead requiring the Resource Agency to coordinate activities affecting the system with other federal, State and local agencies.
-State designated rivers may be added to the federal system upon the request of the Governor of California and the approval of the Secretary of the Interior.
+Initially the Act required the implementation of a management plan for each river or river segment designated as Wild and Scenic, but the amendments of 1982 eliminated this requirement, instead requiring the Resource Agency to coordinate activities affecting the system with other federal, State and local agencies.
+State designated rivers may be added to the federal system upon the request of the Governor of California and the approval of the Secretary of the

+Interior.
 Future management of state rivers added to the federal system is the responsibility of the State.